 Internally, three precisions of FFT are supported.
-These correspond to single precision floating point, double precision floating point, which correspond to numpy's float32, float64 and longdouble dtypes respectively (and the corresponding complex types).
+These correspond to single precision floating point, double precision floating point and long double precision floating point, which correspond to numpy's float32, float64 and longdouble dtypes respectively (and the corresponding complex types).
 The precision is decided by the relevant scheme, which is specified by the dtype of the input array.